ROCm/rocprofiler-systems/docs/how-to/configuring-runtime-options.rst

 Exploring runtime settings
 -----------------------------------

 Use the following command to view the list of the available runtime settings, their current values, and descriptions for each setting:

 .. code-block:: shell

-   omnitrace-avail --description
+   rocprof-sys-avail --description

 .. note::

    Use ``--brief`` to suppress printing the current value and/or ``-c 0`` to suppress truncation of the descriptions.

-Any Boolean setting (``omnitrace-avail --settings --value --brief --filter bool``) accepts a case insensitive match for nearly all common Boolean logic expressions:
+Any Boolean setting (``rocprof-sys-avail --settings --value --brief --filter bool``) accepts a case insensitive match for nearly all common Boolean logic expressions:
 ``ON``, ``OFF``, ``YES``, ``NO``, ``TRUE``, ``FALSE``, ``0``, ``1``, etc.

 Exploring components
 -----------------------------------

-Omnitrace uses `Timemory <https://github.com/NERSC/timemory>`_ extensively to provide various capabilities and manage data and resources.
-By default, with ``OMNITRACE_PROFILE=ON``, Omnitrace only collects wall-clock timing values.
-However, by modifying the ``OMNITRACE_TIMEMORY_COMPONENTS`` setting, Omnitrace can be configured to collect hardware counters, CPU-clock timers, memory usage, context switches, page faults, network statistics, and much more.
-Omnitrace can even be used as a dynamic instrumentation vehicle for other third-party profiling
+ROCm Systems Profiler uses `Timemory <https://github.com/NERSC/timemory>`_ extensively to provide various capabilities and manage data and resources.
+By default, with ``OMNITRACE_PROFILE=ON``, ROCm Systems Profiler only collects wall-clock timing values.
+However, by modifying the ``OMNITRACE_TIMEMORY_COMPONENTS`` setting, ROCm Systems Profiler can be configured to collect hardware counters, CPU-clock timers, memory usage, context switches, page faults, network statistics, and much more.
+ROCm Systems Profiler can even be used as a dynamic instrumentation vehicle for other third-party profiling
 APIs such as `Caliper <https://github.com/LLNL/Caliper>`_ and `LIKWID <https://github.com/RRZE-HPC/likwid>`_.
-To leverage this capability, build Omnitrace from source with the CMake options ``TIMEMORY_USE_CALIPER=ON`` or ``TIMEMORY_USE_LIKWID=ON`` and then add ``caliper_marker``, ``likwid_marker``, or both to ``OMNITRACE_TIMEMORY_COMPONENTS``.
+To leverage this capability, build ROCm Systems Profiler from source with the CMake options ``TIMEMORY_USE_CALIPER=ON`` or ``TIMEMORY_USE_LIKWID=ON`` and then add ``caliper_marker``, ``likwid_marker``, or both to ``OMNITRACE_TIMEMORY_COMPONENTS``.